localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 --data '{
   "id": "34534",
   "name": "EcoFriendly Water Bottle",
-  "description": "A durable, eco-friendly water bottle designed to keep your drinks cold for up to 24 hours and hot for up to 12 hours.
+  "description": "A durable, eco-friendly water bottle designed to keep your drinks cold for up to 24 hours and hot for up to 12 hou
+s.
 Made from high-quality, food-grade stainless steel, it'\''s perfect for your daily hydration needs.", "price": "29.99"
 }'